mozilla/preparatory-survey-for-naar-study-addon/docs/TESTPLAN.md

 * Verify that the study runs
 * Verify that the study does not show up in `about:addons` (note: only signed study add-ons are hidden)

-**Cleans up preferences upon Normandy unenrollment**

-* Set the branch preference to one of the validation branches
-* Enroll a client using the Normandy staging server
-* Verify that the study runs
-* Verify that `extensions.pioneer-participation-prompt_shield_mozilla_org.enrollmentState` has a non-default value
-* Unenroll a client using the Normandy staging server
-* Verify that `extensions.pioneer-participation-prompt_shield_mozilla_org.enrollmentState` has been restored to use the default value

 **Correct branches and weights**

 * Make sure that the branches and weights in the add-on configuration ([../src/studySetup.js](../src/studySetup.js)) corresponds to the branch weights of the Experimenter entry.
 (Note that for practical reasons, the implementation uses 7 branches instead of the 5 defined study branches.
 The study branches that separate use different populations for training and validation corresponding to separate branches in the implementation)